nikerla/vc-content/pages/docs/vc2devguide/working-with-platform-manager/extending-functionality/extend-ui-grid-editable.md

 Compile your solution, restart IIS and open Manager in browser to check how your new module looks like.

-If **External.PriceModule** folder is not located under Manager's **~/Modules** virtual directory, you should create a directory symbolic link to **External.PriceModule.Web** folder:

-run Command Prompt as an administrator; navigate to the physical location folder of Manager's ~/Modules virtual directory; run command: mklink /d managedModule **path_to_External.PriceModule.Web_folder**.

 ![](https://raw.githubusercontent.com/VirtoCommerce/vc-content/dev/pages/assets/images/docs/External.Price2-Grid-Extend.png)

 Price list grid extends with new column and value in this column can be modified.